LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 database schemas and data.
 These SQL scripts will live alongside our project and will provide a way for us to easily recreate the structure of our database, as well as make additional changes in the future.
-Flyway tracks scripts that have been executed, and detects new scripts and runs them at startup.
+Flyway tracks scripts that have been executed and detects new scripts and runs them at startup.

 First, we add the following dependency to our ``build.gradle`` file, in